What are Ankle Brachial Pressure Indices (ABPI)?

 There is no preparation needed and you may eat and drink as usual prior to the test.

-A clinical vascular scientist (who might be male or female) will perform and interpret your ABPI test.
+A clinical vascular scientist will perform and interpret your test. .
 You will be asked to remove your shoes and socks, roll up your sleeves and lie on the couch.
 A blood pressure cuff will be placed around your arms and ankles.
 A small amount of gel will be placed on your arm and your ankles, and a pen-like device called a handheld Doppler will be used to listen to the blood flow.
 The blood pressure cuffs will be pumped up to determine the blood pressure at your arms and ankles.
 This may feel tight but should not be painful.

-The test takes about thirty minutes.
-During the test, you may hear some 'swooshing' noises from the handheld Doppler.
+The investigation takes up to one hour.
+During the test, you may hear some “swooshing” noises from the handheld Doppler.
 These sounds are normal.

 What happens next?